-While sports like the NBA and UFC have both been somewhat successful in their pandemic runs, not all sporting events are as lucky.
-More than just professional athletes, millions of kids worldwide are also affected by the sudden halt in sporting activities.
+While sports like the NBA and UFC have been somewhat successful in their pandemic runs, not all sporting events are as lucky.
+The sudden halt in sporting activities affects more than just professional athletes; millions of kids worldwide are also affected, which has left concerned parents with many questions regarding their children’s welfare.

 Which kids’ age groups are the most affected by the cancelations of sports?